 - Return pan to heat and continue swirling in 3-minute intervals between boiling points.

-- Reduce vinegar by 2/3 or till you see a syrupy consistency developing approximately 15-20 minutes.
-The last 5-minutes are crucial, this is when the sugars are caramelizing, and the vinegar needs close attention.
+- Reduce vinegar by 2/3 or until a syrupy consistency develops.
+Approximately 15-20 minutes.
+The last 5 minutes are crucial; this is when the sugars are caramelizing, and the vinegar needs close attention.
 If starting with 16 ounces, you should end up with 2/3 of a cup.

-To test, remove the saucepan from heat and allow reduction to cool and trail a tablespoon through the reduction.
+- To test, remove the saucepan from the heat and allow the reduction to cool.
+Then, trail a tablespoon through the reduction.
 If syrup coats the spoon like honey, then you’ve reached the desired consistency.

-- f it’s still too runny, return reduction to heat and bring to a full boil swirling in intervals between boiling points one or two more times.
-But you don’t want to take it past this point—better to error on the side of caution and under-reduce than over-reduce; otherwise, it will turn from syrup to tar when it cools.
+- If it’s still too runny, return the reduction to the heat and bring to a full boil, swirling in intervals between boiling points one or two more times.
+But you don’t want to take it past this point—better to err on the side of caution and under-reduce than over-reduce; otherwise, it will turn from syrup to tar when it cools.

-- Once you’ve reached the desired consistency, let it cool before pouring into a glass bottle.
+- Once you’ve reached the desired consistency, let it cool before pouring it into a glass bottle.